purs3lab/HandlERR/clang/tools/3c/README.md

 3c -alltypes -output-postfix=checked foo.c bar.c
 ```

 This will write the new version of each file `f.c` to `f.checked.c` in the same directory (or `f.h` to `f.checked.h`).
 If `f.checked.c` would be identical to `f.c`, it is not created.

-As an additional safeguard, `f.checked.c` is not written if it is outside the _base directory_, which defaults to the working directory but can be overridden with the `-base-dir` flag.
+As an additional safeguard, `f.checked.c` or `f.checked.h` is not written if it is outside the _base directory_, which defaults to the working directory but can be overridden with the `-base-dir` flag.
+This can help ensure that you don't unintentionally modify external libraries, though of course if their header files are not annotated for Checked C, your ability to convert your own program to Checked C may be limited.
+(See [below](#annotated-system-headers) about system headers.)
+However, there is a bug in the way the base directory check handles `..` path components in `-I` directories and `#include` paths (terrible, we know!), so until we can fix the bug, please avoid using `..` path components (e.g., use `-I` with an absolute path instead).

 You can ignore the errors about a compilation database not being found.
 You can specify a single set of flags to use for all files by prefixing them with `-extra-arg-before=`, for example: